SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ADCPowerOptions(ADC_ENABLE);                            //  Turn the ADC back on.
 If LOWLAT mode was on, when you turned off the ADC it will still be on,.
 Same with the other options.
 ```

-As of 2.5.12 we will always disable and re-enable the ADC if touching LOWLAT, in the hopes that this will work around the lowlat errata consistently.
+As of 2.5.12 (1.6.8) we will always disable and re-enable the ADC if touching LOWLAT, in the hopes that this will work around the lowlat errata consistently.

 **it is still recommended to call ADCPowerOptions(), if needed, before any other ADC-related functions** unless you fully understand the errata and the ramifications of your actions.

 **On most 2-series parts LOW_LAT mode is REQUIRED in order to use the PGA when not using an internal reference or measuring the DACREF!**

 **Disabling the ADC is REQUIRED for acceptable sleep power consumption on the 2-series!**

+**No word either way on the EA-series!**

 Lowlat mode is enabled by default for this reason, as well as to generally improve performance.
 Disabling the ADC will end the power consumption associated with it.